Windmill787-golang/junior-test/README.md

 }
 ```

-After registration you can sign in to receive jwt token\
+After registration, you can sign in to receive jwt token\
 Then place your token to Authentication header

 ```